Reference architecture for Google Cloud

 Another way to interact with the Cloud Logging API is through the REST API.
 Kdb+ supports HTTP get and post requests by utilities

 .Q.hp.
-The advantage of this approach is that you don't need to install embedPy, instead you have a portable pure-q solution.
-KX plans to release an improved native solution that helps interaction with Google Cloud REST API.
+The advantage of this approach is that you don’t need to install embedPy.
+Instead you have a portable pure-q solution.
+There is a long journey from

 Once the log messages are ingested you can search, sort and display them by